imdeadcm/collatloans/readme.md

 # Cryptographic Collateralized Loan without Smart Contracts

 Implementation for the primitive VCME of the paper _Cryptographic Collateralized Loan without Smart Contracts_.
-We provide two implementations, one for the oblivious oracle and another for the involved oracle.
+We provide two implementations, baseline and efficient.

 ## How to run